veebch/bigaudrey/README.md

 # Configuration

 Once an internet connection is established.
-Big Audrey is on your LAN. you can either ssh in or point a webrowser at `bigaudrey.local:8080` to edit the config file.
+Big Audrey is on your LAN.
+To edit the config file you can either ssh (path: bigaudrey/data) in or point a webrowser at `bigaudrey.local:8080` to edit the config file.

 Edit the file config.yaml.
 Entries are commented to indicate their function.
 There are boolean values for activation of modes, as well as a function section that lists the functions that are sampled from on each refresh iteration.
 There is also a weighting of those samples.